 History of community involvement

-October 2011-2012: The Task Force is assisting St. Andrew's Baptist Ministry to implement a USEPA grant for peer education to promote healthy housing conditions, particularly for those residents of low income housing in the Western Addition with asthma.
-To date, the grant program, entitled "Free 2 Breathe" has trained several church members and Westside Court residents as peer educators, held community outreach events and conducted home inspections for residents, with referral to code enforcement resources on an as needed basis.
+The Task Force assisted St. Andrew's Baptist Ministry to implement a USEPA grant for peer education to promote healthy housing conditions, particularly for those residents of low income housing in the Western Addition with asthma.
+The grant program, entitled "Free 2 Breathe" trained several church members and Westside Court residents as peer educators, held community outreach events and conducted home inspections for residents, with referral to code enforcement resources on an as needed basis.